 - 1. Swearing

 - 2. Fighting, pushing, tripping or wrestling

 - 3. Shouting or loud singing

 - 4. Playing of music without headsets

 - 5. Disobeying directions of the bus driver

-- 6. Littering or throwing objects - 7.
-Use or possession of matches, lighters, or tobacco - 8.
-Possessing weapons - Having pets - Not having all parts of the body inside the bus at all times - 11.
-Actions which cause a disturbance or distraction to the bus driver or other students or could impair the safe operation of the bus - 12.
-Eating or drinking on the bus or van (unless permitted by staff) - 13.
-Defacing or destruction of bus property - 14.
-Tampering with the bus or its equipment
+- 6. Littering or throwing objects

+- Use or possession of matches, lighters, or tobacco

+- 8. Use or possession of vapes

+- Possessing weapons

+- 10. Having pets

+- Not having all parts of the body inside the bus at all times

+- 12. Actions which cause a disturbance or distraction to the bus driver or other students or could impair the safe operation of the bus

+- 13. Eating or drinking on the bus or van (unless permitted by staff)

+- 14. Defacing or destruction of bus property

+- 15. Tampering with the bus or its equipment